 First Things First

 You should obtain permission from the people who own or manage a building before students begin collecting water samples and information about the plumbing in the building.
-If students are collecting samples from where they live, that permission will come from the student’s parents or other adults that they live with.
+If students collect samples from where they live, that permission will come from the student’s parents or other adults they live with.

 Making Sense of the Datasheets

-Another reason is that we know that different teachers will be collecting information in different ways.
-In some cases it will be data about water quality from a single tap in many buildings.
-In other cases it will be one building with many taps.
-In other cases it will be the same taps sampled again and again over the year.
-By breaking the datasheets into smaller pieces, we have been able to design a system that will support teachers in doing all of these things.
+Another reason is that different teachers will be collecting information in different ways.
+In some cases, it will be data about water quality from many buildings.
+In other cases, it will be one building with many taps.
+It might even be the same taps sampled again and again over the year.
+By breaking the datasheets into smaller pieces, we can support teachers in doing all of these things.

 So, before getting into the details of Building IDs, Tap IDs, and so on, we suggest that your read this short overview of how the different datasheets all fit together.